zfh41/Wall-EChatbot/README.md

   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

-## Make sure to use `sudo service postgresql restart` to restart your database
+## Use the command `sudo service postgresql restart` to restart your database

 ### If you want to clear your chat of all message history:
 1. Type in command `psql`